fmaussion/salem/docs/api.rst

 ==================

-Old-style Datasets (prior to xarray), kept for backwards compatibility reasons and because they are more lightweight.
+Old-style Datasets (prior to xarray), kept for backwards compatibility reasons and because they are quite lightweight.
 They might be replaced by xarray's datasets one day.

 .. autosummary::